collindching/Data-Science-Journey/README.md

 ## Intro
 A place to track my learning materials, readings, and projects.
-A public place to keep track and stay motivated.

 ## Tasks
 - [ ] Applied Predictive Modeling (Kuhn and Johnson)